 While each type of manufacturing process has its advantages and disadvantages, this article will focus on the CNC machining process, outlining the basics of the process and the various components and tools of the CNC machine (sometimes incorrectly referred to as C and C machine) becomes.
 Additionally, this article explains various CNC mechanical machining operations and introduces alternatives to the CNC machining process.

 As a further development of the machining process for numerical control (NC), in which punched tape cards used, CNC machining is a manufacturing process in which the machine and cutting tools operates and manipulated using computerized controls in order to process materials such as metal, plastic or wood mold, foam, composite, etc. in custom parts and designs.
 While the CNC machining process offers different skills and operations, the process’s basic principles remain largely the same in all areas.
+With the advancements of CNC machines comes more rapid production with greater capabilities.
+From this catalyst, it is more important than ever before to utilize cost estimation to deliver projects at scale, with cost efficiencies.
 The necessary process of CNC machining involves the following steps:

 The CNC machining process begins with creating a 3D full part or 2D vector CAD design, either in-house or by a CAD / CAM design service provider.
 Computer-Aided Design (CAD) software enables designers and manufacturers to create a model or rendering of their parts and products along with the technical specifications, such as dimensions and geometry, required to manufacture the part or product.